nguwenezapchristian/Challenge-Employee_Management_System_API/README.md

 ## Overview

 The Employee Management System API is designed to handle essential tasks for managing employees, attendance, and attendance reporting.
 This Django-based API includes several key modules and features that support efficient employee and attendance tracking.
-During development, SQLite is used as the database backend for ease of setup and prototyping.
+During development, SQLite is used as the database backend for ease of setup and prototyping, If you want to use Postgres, make sure to make PRODUCTION = True in .env file.

 ## Table of Contents
 1. [Environment Setup](#environment-setup)